 This is due to the fact that plastic injection molding is perfect for making high volumes of identical, close-tolerance medical products.
 These injection molded medical devices include both solid components as well as hollow and semi-hollow enclosures and cases.
 And not only is injection molding versatile, but also many plastic resins have demonstrated their utility and quality in a variety of medical products and devices that have already received regulatory approval.
 That means it will be relatively easier to get certification for new medical products using the same raw materials.

 To learn more about why injection molding may be right for you, here are the top 4 reasons to consider plastic injection molding for making medical devices.

-1. Process Control and Reliability
+1. Medical Grade Process Control and Reliability

-3. Injection Molding is Ideal for Enclosures
+3. Injection Molding Provides Ideal Solutions for Enclosures

 Want to learn more about injection molding for medical devices?

 Star Rapid is fully certified to the quality management system of ISO 13485 for medical devices.
 When you’re ready to start your next medical product, contact us for a free design for manufacturing review and quotation.
 We can ensure you use the right materials and the right process that best suits your medical device needs.